alfinkel/solutions_notebook/vmware/iam_sso_vcd.md

 ## A deeper dive...

-This section contains a detailed narrative for the integration of IBM Cloud IAM with a vCD organization.
+This "deeper dive" contains a detailed narrative for the integration of IBM Cloud IAM with a vCD organization.
 Details behind `iamvcd` functionality are provided along with the individual steps taken by the tool to achieve an integration of IBM Cloud IAM with a vCD organization.
+The `iamvcd` CLI and this "deeper dive" were developed and tested using the [IBM Cloud for VMware Solutions Shared][ic4v-shared] offering.
 It is assumed that you already possess an IBM Cloud IAM client ID and secret for your vCD organization.
 Acquisition of a client ID and secret is not covered here.

 Integration of IBM Cloud IAM with a vCD organization consists of two main parts.
 Those parts can be further broken down into several sub-components.